rjreed/sketchdb/README.md

 Alternatively, call sketchdb.setup() from inside a script (note - sketchdb.setup() is async and returns a promise)

-The setup application will create a new directory in that top level directory of the project named "sketchdb\_store" where data will be stored, along with a subdirectory named "tables". (that's all sketchdb-setup does)
+The setup application will create a new directory in that top level directory of the project named "sketchdb_store" where data will be stored, along with a subdirectory named "tables".
+(That's all sketchdb-setup does)

-External edits to directories and files in sketchdb\_store will reflect in the database as long as they are proper JSON.
+External edits to directories and files in sketchdb_store will reflect in the database as long as they are proper JSON.

 # Usage